 4. Insert your ballot into the Inkavote scanner.
 If the ballot was filled out improperly, the system will return the ballot and print a slip explaining the problem.

 In the area of cryptography and key management, multiple potential and actual vulnerabilities were identified in the InkaVotePlus, including inappropriate use of symmetric cryptography for authenticity checking, use of a very weak homebrewed cipher for the master key algorithm, and key generation with artificially low entropy which facilitates brute force attacks.
 In addition, the code and comments indicated that a hash (checksum) method that is suitable only for detecting accidental corruption is used inappropriately with the claimed intent of detecting malicious tampering.
-106 instances were identified of SQL statements embedded in the code with no evidence of sanitation of the data before it is added to the SQL statement.
+There were 106 instances identified of SQL statements embedded in the code with no evidence of sanitation of the data before it was added to the SQL statement.
 It is considered a bad practice to build the SQL statements at runtime; the preferred method is to use predefined SQL statements using bound variables.

 Election Systems & Software was founded in 1979 as American Information Systems Inc. (AIS), it merged with Business Records Corp. the following year and changed its name to ES&S. It is now a subsidiary of McCarthy Group, LLC, and McCarthy Capital.
 As of 2007 it was the largest manufacturer of voting machines in the United States, claiming customers in 1,700 localities.
 As of 2007 it had approximately 350 employees; 2005 revenues were $117 million.
 ES&S announced its purchase of AutoMARK Technical Systems on January 28, 2008.